Model ID: 8ac343cf-139f-42ae-a50a-4d849e459b51 Sitecore Context Id: 8ac343cf-139f-42ae-a50a-4d849e459b51;

 Many of the matured workers are also self-employed.
 Though the CPF scheme has worked well with the employer and employee relationship, there is a big group of people – the self-employed persons who are not so well covered by the CPF scheme.

-The challenge remains: how can we get the self-employed persons to include the cost of building up their social safety net in a sustainable way when they seek to provide goods and services that are of economic value?
-So that when they work during their productive years, they will have a safety net when they grow old and get sick.
+The challenge remains: How can we get the self-employed persons to include the cost of building up their social safety net in a sustainable way so that they will have a safety net when they grow old or get sick.

 Similar concepts or principles should be adopted to create a national CPF framework for all self-employed persons in Singapore.
 We should act now and address the potential social problems of an inadequate social safety net for self-employed persons.

-Currently, the self-employed persons (about 137,000 self-employed Singaporean have trade net income below $ 6000 (MOH/CPF)) are mandated to contribute to their Medisave which can be used to pay for medical insurance to cover for their medical expenses should they fall ill.
+Currently, the self-employed persons--according to MOH--there are about 137,000 self-employed Singaporeans who have trade net income below $ 6000 who are not mandated to contribute to their Medisave which can be used to pay for medical insurance to cover for their medical expenses should they fall ill.

-This big group of self-employed persons are inadequately insured against unfortunate events such death, permanent disability, critical or chronic illnesses.
-Unlike employees, when such unfortunate things happen to a self-employed person, his or her whole family will fall into financial difficulty and experience great distress because they do not enjoy paid leave for medical or hospitalization and cost of medical treatment.
+This big group of self-employed persons are also inadequately insured against unfortunate events such as death, permanent disability, critical or chronic illnesses.
+Unlike employees, when such unfortunate things happen to a self-employed person, his or her whole family will fall into financial difficulty and experience great distress because he does not enjoy paid leave for medical or hospitalization and cost of medical treatment.

 Just like the CPF dependant insurance scheme, we should set up an automatic opt-in basic life insurance scheme which can be paid by the CPF savings.
 This will further strengthen the social safety net of the inadequately insured self-employed persons, or for that matter all Singapore citizens under the CPF scheme.